Invertibility via distance for non-centered random matrices with continuous distributions: Introduction

 As an illustration of the theorem, let us assume that a random $n\times n$ matrix $A$ (for $n$ large) has jointly independent entries, each of mean zero and variance one, and, moreover, the distribution density of each entry is uniformly bounded by a number $L>0$.
 Then a result of \cite{RV_images} implies that the rows of $A$ satisfy condition \eqref{eq: density r-condition} for any $m\in\N$ and $K:=(CL)^m$ for a universal constant $C>0$.
 In particular, $A$ satisfies the assumptions of Theorem~\ref{th:revisiting}, and we obtain \begin{cor} For any $L>0$ there is $v=v(L)>0$ depending only on $L$ with the following property.
 Let $n$ be a positive integer and let $A$ be an $n\times n$ random matrix with independent entries, each of zero mean, unit variance, and with the distribution density bounded above by $L$.
 Then

 \end{cor}

 This recovers the Rudelson--Vershynin theorem \cite{RV_square} (and its heavy-tailed extension \cite{RT}) under the additional assumption of the bounded density but does not involve the additive term $c^n$.
 As we mentioned before, the standard (by now) approach to invertibility of random matrices involves some kind of decomposition of the unit sphere with subsequent application of covering arguments.
-In contrast, the proof of Theorem~\ref{th:revisiting} is based on studying correlations between the columns of the inverse matrix $A^{-1}$.
+In contrast, the proof of Theorem~\ref{th:revisiting} is based on studying correlations between $\dist\big(R_{i}(A),\spn\{R_j(A),\,j\neq i\}\big)$, related to $\|A^{-1}\|_{HS}$ via the standard relation (negative second moment identity)

 The idea behind the proof of Theorem~\ref{th:revisiting} was the first step in our study of the shifted matrices.
 Let us note that a crucial aspect of the Rudelson--Vershynin theorem --- analysis of the arithmetic structure of normal vectors to hyperplanes spanned by the matrix rows --- does not play a role in this paper in view of the bounded density assumption.

 As another illustration of the theorem, let us consider matrices with independent log-concave rows.
 Recall that a random vector $X$ in $\R^n$ is {\it log-concave} if for any two compact sets $S_1,S_2$ in $\R^n$ and any $\lambda\in[0,1]$ we have